Regional 2 South West: 2023–24

 Nine of last seasons twelve teams played in that season's competition.
 The champions St Austell were promoted to Regional 1 South West, while Sherborne (11th) and Bridgwater & Albion (12th) were relegated to Counties 1 Southern South and Counties 1 Western North respectively.
 Promoted from Counties 1 Western West are Topsham and Cullompton.
-Burnham-on-Sea are also promoted as the runner-up from Counties 1 Western North (Chippenham II, as champions, are not eligible for promotion because the first XV play in Regional 2 Severn also a level six league).
+Burnham-on-Sea are also promoted as the runner-up from Counties 1 Western North.
+(Chippenham II, as champions, are not eligible for promotion because their first XV play in Regional 2 Severn also a level six league).